 There are classified Navy and DOD measurements and assets whose access is restricted for reasons of national security.
 These could make significant contributions to GOOS if more open access were provided.
 Classified historical data would be invaluable in developing observational baselines for gauging current and future climate change.
 The committee believes that additional such data can be released that would not be harmful to national security, nor would it compromise other sensitive information concerning the types of measurements, methods, equipment, positional requirements, and so on.
-As one example, release of images of Arctic sea ice from 1999 to the present as part of the Measurements of Earth Data for Environmental Analysis (MEDEA) Program is providing unique and fundamentally new information on the loss of Arctic sea ice, which is largely attributable to climate change.5 In another example, the release of Arctic Submarine Laboratory provides a critical long-term estimate of sea-ice thickness since 1975.6
+As one example, release of images of Arctic sea ice from 1999 to the present as part of the Measurement of Earth Data for Environmental Analysis (MEDEA) Program is providing unique and fundamentally new information on the loss of Arctic sea ice, which is largely attributable to climate change.5 In another example, the release of Arctic sea-ice draft data derived from submarine upward looking sonar from the Navy's Arctic Submarine Laboratory provides a critical long-term estimate of sea-ice thickness since 1975.6

 Despite the widespread interest nationally and internationally in developing a global ocean observing system for climate, there are significant challenges that limit progress in addressing some of the most pressing problems.
 For example, it is not possible yet to routinely measure properties in the deep ocean below 2,000 meters from autonomous platforms.
 These measurements are needed to accurately document the ocean's storage of heat.
 Similarly, western boundary currents like the Gulf Stream are critical conduits for meridional transport of oceanic mass, heat, and salt to the poles.
-Current data collection technologies make it difficult and expensive to consistently gather long-term measurements in these highvelocities regions.
+Current data collection technologies make it difficult and expensive to consistently gather long-term measurements in these high-velocities regions.
 The Arctic, discussed in more detail later, is a particularly challenging environment for sustained ocean observing systems because of its extreme cold, remoteness, and ice cover most of the year, even though half of the Arctic basin lies within the exclusive economic zones (EEZs) of rim nations.

 From a climate perspective, data records have greatest value when they are multiyear to multi-decadal and longer in length, continuous in time, and with sufficient meta-data to properly interpret.
 These attributes imply that developing a sustained ocean observing system for climate will require partnerships between agencies and nations that share common interests.
-The investment requirements for continuity and long-duration measurements, coupled with regional- to globalscale spatial coverage, suggest that pooling and coordination of resources are the best strategy for sustaining ocean observations.
+The investment requirements for continuity and long-duration measurements, coupled with regional-